m1griffin/arrayfunc/README.rst

 	# Install from PyPI.
 	pip3 install arrayfunc
+	# Force install from PyPI source instead of using a binary wheel.
+	pip3 install --user --force-reinstall --no-binary=:all: arrayfunc
 	# Install from a local copy of the source package (Linux).
 	pip3 install --no-index --find-links=. arrayfunc
 	# Install a local package as a user package.